 .

--Numbers 11:10-15***Jacob (Israel) was the youngest fraternal twin son born to Isaac and Rebekah.
+-Numbers 11:10-15***Isaac was born to 100-year-old Abraham (Abram the Hebrew) and 90-year-old Sarah (Sarai).
+When Isaac was 40 years old, he was married to Rebekah, Abraham and Sarah's grandniece.
+Fraternal twin sons Esau (Edom) and Jacob (Israel) were born to 60-year-old Isaac and Rebekah.
+Esau was Isaac's favorite, and Jacob was Rebekah's favorite.
 In Padan Aram, Haran, Jacob was married to Leah and Rachel, the daughters of Rebekah's brother Laban the Syrian (Aramean).
 Reuben, Simeon, Levi, Judah, Issachar, Zebulun, and daughter Dinah were born to Jacob and Leah.
 Dan and Naphtali were born to Jacob and Bilhah, Rachel's maidservant.
 Gad and Asher were born to Jacob and Zilpah, Leah's maidservant.
 Joseph was the 1st son born to Jacob and Rachel.
 During Jacob's 20th year in Haran, he began journeying home to Canaan with his family, servants, animals, and possessions.
 Near Bethlehem, Benjamin was born to Jacob and Rachel, and Rachel died.
 Joseph was 17 years old when his brothers sold him to merchants traveling to Egypt and led Jacob to believe that Joseph was killed by a wild beast, and Joseph was 30 years old when Pharaoh, the king of Egypt, proclaimed him second-in-command.
 Jacob was 130 years old when he moved with his family from Canaan to Egypt.
-In Egypt, Jacob proclaimed Manasseh and Ephraim, the sons born to Joseph and his wife Asenath, to be his own sons and the tribe of Joseph became the tribe of Manasseh and the tribe of Ephraim.
+In Egypt, Jacob proclaimed Manasseh and Ephraim, the sons born to Joseph and his wife Asenath, to be his own sons, and the tribe of Joseph became the tribe of Manasseh and the tribe of Ephraim.
 Sometime after 147-year-old Jacob died in Egypt, and Jacob's family buried his body in Canaan, and 110-year-old Joseph and his siblings were dead, their descendants the Israelites were enslaved in Egypt.
-Miriam, Aaron and their newborn brother were born into the tribe of Levi to Amram and Jochebed.
-Amram and Jochebed hid their newborn baby safely from the murderous intentions of Pharaoh.
-When the baby was 3 months old, Jochebed placed him in a specially prepared ark and put the ark among the vegetation of the river.
-Miriam watched while Pharaoh's daughter sent a maidservant to fetch the ark.
-Miriam spoke to Pharaoh's daughter, and Jochebed was hired to serve as the wet nurse for the baby.
+Miriam, Aaron and their newborn baby brother were born into the tribe of Levi to Amram and Jochebed.
+Amram and Jochebed hid their newborn baby to keep him safe from the murderous intentions of Pharaoh.
+When the baby was 3 months old, Jochebed put him in a specially prepared ark and placed the ark amid the vegetation by the river.
+Miriam watched Pharaoh's daughter send a maidservant to get the ark, and Miriam spoke to Pharaoh's daughter, and arrangements were made for Jochebed to be hired as the wet nurse for the baby.
 After the child was weaned, Jochebed took him to Pharaoh's daughter, and Pharaoh's daughter named the child Moses, and Moses lived as her son.
 When Moses was 40 years old, he killed an Egyptian and hid the body.
 After the murder was mentioned to Moses, and Pharaoh wanted to kill him, Moses bolted from Egypt and began living in Midian, and was married to Zipporah, the daughter of Jethro (Reuel) the Midianite.
 The Midianites descended from Abraham and his 2nd wife Keturah and their son Midian.
-When Moses was 80 years old and herding Jethro's sheep amid the region of Mount Horeb, the mountain of God, he saw a fiery sight and heard the Lord God call his name.
+Moses was 80 years old and herding Jethro's sheep amid the region of Mount Horeb, the mountain of God, when he saw a fiery sight and heard the Lord God call his name.
 Moses answered the Lord God, and the Lord God gave Moses a command, and the Lord God and Moses spoke to each other, and the Lord God sent Moses and 83-year-old Aaron to speak to the Israelite elders and Pharaoh.
+The elders believed the words of the Lord God spoken by Aaron.
+Pharaoh did not believe and he made the work of the Israelites more difficult.
 After the Lord God brought the 10th and final plague upon Pharaoh and Egypt, Pharaoh told Moses and Aaron to get the Israelites and their animals and go worship the Lord God.
 Moreover, Pharaoh told Moses and Aaron to bless him.
-Before Moses and Aaron led the Israelites, and those with them, away from Egypt, across the divinely parted Red Sea, and into the desert wilderness of Shur, the Israelites asked for and were given an abundance of valuable goods, fulfilling the words that the Lord God spoke to Isaac's father Abraham (Abram the Hebrew).
+Before Moses and Aaron led the Israelites, and those with them, away from Egypt, across the divinely parted Red Sea, and into the desert wilderness of Shur, the Israelites asked for and were given an abundance of valuable goods, fulfilling the words that the Lord God spoke to Abraham.

 Click the link below to read more posts in this category: